 Execution, Validity, and Clearing Instructions

-Execution
+Execution Instructions

-Execution is defined as how to fill the order.
+Execution instructions is defined as how to fill the order.
 Here are many ways how orders can get filled:

-• Market order: Obtain the best price immediately available.
+• Market order: obtain the best price immediately available.

 • Marketable limit order: When the price is placed above the best offer for buy orders or below the best bid for sell orders.

-• Behind the market: Buy (sell) order placed below (above) the best bid (offer).
+• Behind the market: buy (sell) order placed below (above) the best bid (offer).

-• Standing limit orders: Limit orders waiting to trade.
+• Standing limit orders: limit orders waiting to trade.

-• All-or-nothing order (AON): Trades only if the entire order can be filled.
+• All-or-nothing order (AON): trades only if the entire order can be filled.

-• Hidden order: Exposed only to brokers or exchanges that receive them.
+• Hidden order: exposed only to brokers or exchanges that receive them.

-• Display size: Amount of the order shown to the public.
+• Display size: amount of the order shown to the public.

-Validity
+Validity Instructions

-• Day order: Order is good only for the day on which it is submitted.
+• Day order: order is good only for the day on which it is submitted.

-• Good-till-canceled order (GTC): Usually limited to a few months but can stay open for longer.
+• Good-till-canceled order (GTC): usually limited to a few months but can stay open for longer.

-• Immediate or cancel order (IOC): Good only upon receipt by broker or exchange.
+• Immediate or cancel order (IOC): good only upon receipt by broker or exchange

-• Good-on-close order (Market-on-close): Can only be filled at the close of trading.
+• Good-on-close order (Market-on-close): can only be filled at the close of trading.

 Clearing Instructions

 Clearing is defined as how to arrange the final settlement of the trade.
 Unlike other instructions, clearing instructions are not attached to each order.
-Instead, clearing instructions simply indicate what entity is responsible for clearing and settling the trade and if the sale is a long sale or a short sale.
+Instead, clearing instructions simply indicate what entity is responsible for clearing and settling the trade and if the sale is a long sale or short sale.

 Question